-ENV commented that option 4 enwith potency in their view does not comply with the Court ruling.
-In ENV's view, option 4 is not scientific, as # potency is not part of hazard identification (ENV referred to EFSA opinion, 2013).
-In ENV view, introducing potency in the criteria would mean introducing elements of risk assessment in hazard assessment-identification.
-This could trigger another Court case, as the Commission is supposed to develop hazard-based criteria.
+ENV commented that option 4 on potency in their view does not comply with the Court ruling.
+In ENV's view, option 4 is not scientific, as it is not part of hazard identification (ENV referred to EFSA opinion, 2013).
+In ENV view, introducing potency in the criteria would mean introducing elements of risk assessment in hazard assessment.
+This could trigger another Court case, as the Commission is supposed to develop hazard based criteria.
 This could be interpreted as going beyond the powers given to the Commission.
-Moreover, potency cut-off would hinder the implementation of policies on chemical mixtures because low potent ED substances would not be flagged to be included in the evaluation of mixtures.
-In addition, in addition potency cut off would obscure communication regarding EDs., as low potent EDs would not be identified as EDs but they could be Carcinogens or Toxic to Reproduction Cat.
-1. Option 3 is ENV preferred option because it allows to address the different wording of provisions as regards EDs; it gives more possibilities to the assessors to decide; by avoiding yes/no decisions: it would trigger identification of a lower number of EDs, with consequent less impact on economy; categorisation would also urge substitution.
+Moreover, potency cut-off would hinder the implementation of policies on mixtures because low potent ED substances would not be flagged to be included in the evaluation of mixtures.
+Option 3 is ENV preferred option because it gives more possibilities to the assessors to decide; it would trigger identification of a lower number of EDs, with consequent less impact on economy; categorisation would also urge substitution.
 The term "blacklisting effect" is too negative and neglects positive elements such as a future confirmation of a category II substance as an ED.
 Categories give predictability to operators.
 Categories are also best in line with GHS and CLP on CMR substances.

 SANTE indicated that ENV comments and preferred option are noted and reminded that the choice of option is not for the IA report as its aim is to provide decision makers with all available evidence and not to indicate a preferred option.
-ENV argued that its objective was not to show what option is preferred but to list arguments on potency and categories.